- Configuration

 searchTemplates("copyScopeField","priority")

 , you have to provide a scope (Set of fields) ID.
-You can find it in the ID column in the following database table: AO_33A75D_IT_PROFILE. - To find templates that are enabled on the Jira Create issue screen:
+You can find it in the ID column in the following database table: AO_33A75D_IT_PROFILE.searchTemplates("enabled","true")

 searchTemplates("enabled","yes")